Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Luke Raley will hit the field against Ramon Laureano and the Oakland Athletics at Oakland-Alameda County Coliseum on Monday, with the first pitch at 9:40 PM ET.
+The Tampa Bay Rays and Oakland Athletics will meet on Tuesday at Oakland-Alameda County Coliseum, at 9:40 PM ET, with Randy Arozarena and Esteury Ruiz among those expected to step up at the plate.

-The favored Rays have -275 moneyline odds against the underdog Athletics, who are listed at +220.
-Tampa Bay is favored on the run line (-2.5).
-The contest's total is set at 8.5 runs.
+The favored Rays have -225 moneyline odds to win against the underdog Athletics, who are listed at +180.
+The over/under for the game is set at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.